 Knowing what causes a composite surface to fade is essential for solving the problem and preventing it from happening again in future.
-There are four main reasons why composites lose color:
+There are four main reasons why composite decking loses color:

-- Poor maintenance: Improper maintenance is a major cause of faded decking.
-Trex is low-maintenance, not maintenance-free — so you’ll need to keep it clean and tidy, just like any other part of your home.
-Buildup of leaves, dust and debris can cause mold and rot over a long timeframe, so be sure to gently clean your Trex composite decking at regular intervals.
+Improper maintenance is a major cause of faded decking.
+The composite decking manufacturer at Trex offers low-maintenance composite decks, not maintenance-free — so you’ll need to keep it clean and tidy, just like any other part of your home.
+Buildup of leaves, dust and debris can cause mold and rot over a long timeframe, so cleaning composite decking at regular intervals would help prevent faded Trex decking.
 The more frequently you do it, the less of a job it’ll be.

-- Sun damage: There’s no denying that the Virginia sun gets pretty hot during the summer months.
-If you have a south-facing yard or a particularly exposed deck, you might run the risk of sun damage over time.
-That said, composite decking is nowhere near as prone to sun damage as natural wood, and an excellent product like Trex is unlikely to fade for this reason.
+There’s no denying that the Virginia sun gets pretty hot during the summer months.
+If you have a south-facing yard or a particularly exposed traditional wooden deck, you might run the risk of sun damage over time.
+That said, composite decking is nowhere near as prone to sun damage as natural wooden decks, and an excellent product like Trex is unlikely to fade for this reason.

-- Inferior decking material: If your deck is made from a material other than Trex, such as wood or an inferior composite decking brand, it might be more prone to fading.
+If your deck is made from a material other than Trex, such as wood or from other inferior composite decking suppliers and brands, it might be more prone to fading.
 Older deck boards made from composite material could also be more likely to fade.

 How to Keep Your Deck Clean

-In most cases, making sure you correctly maintain your decking should be enough to prevent it from fading.
+In most cases, making sure you correctly maintain your composite decking should be enough to prevent it from fading.
 Even if your deck has already faded, the first step to restore it is giving it a thorough cleaning.
-It’s especially important following a storm, when debris and surface grime is most prone to build up.
+It’s especially important to clean the composite decking surface following a storm, when debris and surface grime are most prone to build up.

-Don’t worry, though; you don’t need to buy expensive cleaning solutions or equipment to keep your deck clean.
+Don’t worry, though; you don’t need to buy expensive cleaning solutions or equipment to keep your composite deck clean.
 In fact, you should use a pressure washer with great caution, using a low setting and not doing it more than once or twice per year.
-Many people prefer not to pressure wash their deck because composites are softer than wood and therefore more prone to damage.
+Many people prefer not to pressure wash their deck because composite materials are softer than wood and therefore more prone to damage.

-- Rinse thoroughly with clean, warm water, and be sure not to leave any puddles to remove all suds and prevent mold from building up.
+- Rinse thoroughly with clean, warm water, and be sure not to leave any puddles to remove all suds and prevent mold growth.

 Removing Stains From a Composite Deck

 Trex decking is naturally mold-resistant, but given the right environment and a lack of maintenance, mold can build up.
 Pollen, dirt and leaves are the main culprits for mold, along with damp, warm air.
-Provided you follow the cleaning advice laid out above (which also serves as the method for mold removal), you shouldn’t have to worry about mold.
+Provided you follow the cleaning advice laid out above such as using a soft bristle brush (which also serves as the method for mold removal), you shouldn’t have to worry about mold.